 Five fast facts about Stone Town

-Stone Town has 50 mosques and four Hindu temples
+The Town has 50 mosques and four Hindu temples.

-Musician Freddie Mercury was born Farrokh Bulsara on 5th September 1946 in Stone Town
+Musician Freddie Mercury was born there Farrokh Bulsara on 5th September 1946.

-Stone Town is the starting point for a Spice Tour to the surrounding countryside – an opportunity to see a side of Zanzibar other than old houses and beaches
+The Town is the starting point for a Spice Tour to the surrounding countryside – an opportunity to see a side of Zanzibar other than old houses and beaches.

 Source: ‘The Art of Ink’ magazine, Volume 6 2009